Chiodo53/astronomers/sparqlbooks/wdt_import_population.sparqlbook.md

 ## Import to Allegrograph

-In this notebook we describe the steps of data import to our Allegrograph repository.
+In this notebook we describe the steps of data import to your Allegrograph repository.

-The SPARQL queries are to be executed on the Allegrograph SPARQL Endpoint
+The SPARQL queries are to be executed on the Allegrograph SPARQL Endpoint:

 First we check the basic properties of the population: name, sex, year of birth.